dhsmith111/19-Blockchain-Python/README.md

   2. Once the dervice_wallet is run for each coin type, a dict object named coins stores the private and public key information for each coin type and coin index.
 The number of coin instances for each type of coin defaults to 3.
   3. The coin dict and priv_key_to_account function can be used to create coin account object types appropriate for each supported coin.
   3. The send_tx function can then be called to send cryptocurrency of any supported type.
 The coin type, account object, destination address, and quantity are passed to the funtion to complete each transaction.
 The send_tx function relies upon a helper function, create_tx to properly pass and format the raw transaction before the send_tx function signs the transaction and commits it to the appropriate blockchain.
-  4. In this manner, and common interface can be used for generating wallets from a root mnemonic with various coins.
+  4. In this manner a common interface can be used for generating wallets from a root mnemonic with various coins.
 Support for new coin types can be added while maintaining a standard interface.

 ##### Installation Instructions:
 Installation requirements for wallet.py